 Getting to Capitol Reef National Park

 The closest airport to Capitol Reef is Salt Lake City International Airport (SLC), located just over three and a half hours away from the park entrance.
-If you are road triping thru several of the nearby Utah, Colorado, Nevada or Arizona National Parks, airport options include Las Vegas (LAS), Denver (DIA) and Phoenix (PHX).
+If you are road tripping thru several of the nearby Utah, Colorado, Nevada or Arizona National Parks, airport options include Las Vegas (LAS), Denver (DIA) and Phoenix (PHX).
 The park only has one visitor center, located at the intersection of UT-24 and the Scenic Drive.
 The park is accessible via the I-70 and the I-15.

 Estimated Drive time to Capitol Reef National Park